Finally Revealed: The Dollywood Cinnamon Bread Recipe

 The flour for the bread is ground onsite at the park’s nostalgic grist mill.
 Constructed in 1982, Dollywood’s mill was the first fully operating grist mill built in Tennessee in over 100 years.
 Visitors to Dollywood can find the grist mill (and the cinnamon bread) in the Craftsman’s Valley section of the theme park.

-For April Fools’ Day in 2016, Dollywood joked that it was launching a drone-based delivery service that would drop off freshly-baked cinnamon bread right at your doorstep.
+For April Fools’ Day one year, Dollywood joked that it was launching a drone-based delivery service that would drop off freshly-baked cinnamon bread right at your doorstep.
 While we’re still holding out hope that Dollywood will make this a reality, in the meantime, the only way to enjoy the park’s signature dessert at home is to make it yourself.
 Read on to learn the secrets of the Dollywood cinnamon bread recipe.

 Dollywood Cinnamon Bread Recipe